 Staff, volunteers, and guests should remain at least 6 feet apart from individuals not in their group.
 Reminders to maintain physical distance are present throughout the National Aviary.

-Staff, volunteers, and guests are required to wear a protective face mask over the nose and mouth while in the National Aviary.
+Staff, volunteers, and guests are required to wear a protective face mask over the nose and mouth while in the National Aviary, regardless of vaccination status.

 Hand sanitizing stations are widely available throughout the entire facility.
 Visitors are encouraged to sanitize their hands upon entry, and as often as possible throughout their visit.
 High-touch points are identified with signage and disinfected frequently.